rubenarslan/formr.org/README.md

 Surveys support the following item types.
 HTML5 form elements and validation are used and polyfilled where necessary using the [Webshims lib](http://afarkas.github.io/webshim/demos/index.html).

 * `instruction` display text. instructions are displayed at least once and disappear only when there are no unanswered items left behind them (so putting an instruction directly before another ensures it will be displayed only once)
 * `submit` display a submit button.
 No items are displayed after the submit button, until all of the ones preceding it have been answered.
-This is useful for pagination and to ensure that answers required for `skipif` or for dynamically generating item text have been given.
+This is useful for pagination and to ensure that answers required for `showif` or for dynamically generating item text have been given.
 * multiple choice family
 	* `mc` multipe choice (radio buttons), you can choose only one.
 Choices are (currently) defined using the choice1-12 columns
 	* `mmc` multiple multiple choice (check boxes), you can choose several.
 Choices defined as above